bcswieder117/Linearized-Pitch-Axis-Attitude-Control-of-a-Rocket-Using-State-Feedback-and-Observer-Design/README.md

 # Linearized Pitch-Axis Attitude Control of a Rocket Using State Feedback and Observer Design

 This will be a project of some sort dealing with rockets and/or satellites.
 The goal is to discuss the physical setup, system parameters, design criteria, and system equations.
 Will have a presentation and a short IEEE-styled paper.
-This is also 25% of my course average.
-I worked on this project with Dakota Moye (djmoye43@tntech.edu), but the project idea was my own.
+This was 25% of my course average, and I worked on this project with Dakota Moye (djmoye43@tntech.edu), but the project idea was my own.
+While I do not have the precise grade average for the project, I made an A in ECE 6200 so I assume that it was an A on the Final Project.

 ## Final Project for ECE 6200 @ TnTech